Two coincidences are a clue: Probing a GeV-scale dark QCD sector: Conclusion

 \section{Conclusion}

-Motivated by the two coincidences from the dark matter measurements, we construct a simplified model for a chiral dark QCD sector, wherein the dark baryon plays the role of dark matter and the dark photon acts as both a light mediator and a portal to the SM.
-The parameter space that can accommodate small-scale structure issues is analyzed, favoring a dark photon of $1-10$ MeV with a gauge coupling $g_D=\mathcal{O}(0.01)$.
+Motivated by two observed coincidences in dark matter measurements, we construct a simplified model of a chiral dark QCD sector, in which the dark baryon serves as dark matter and the dark photon acts both as a light mediator and as a portal to the SM.
+We analyze the parameter space that can simultaneously accommodate the energy density coincidence and account for the self-interaction cross section required by the core–cusp problem.
+We find that the preferred region features a dark baryon with mass $m_D=1-5$ GeV and a dark photon with mass $m_{\gamma'}=1-15$ MeV.

-Complementary searches are discussed in detail.
-The most stringent upper bound on the mixing $\epsilon$ comes from the dark photon searches in beam dump experiments.
-On the other hand, the direct detection of dark baryons is less sensitive due to the velocity-suppression for DM-nucleon cross section in the chiral dark QCD model.
+Complementary probes are discussed in detail.
+The most stringent upper bound on the kinetic mixing parameter $\epsilon$ arises from beam-dump searches for dark photons.
+In contrast, direct detection of dark baryons is less sensitive due to the velocity suppression of the DM–nucleon cross section, a direct consequence of the chiral structure of our dark QCD sector.

-The parameter space is bounded from below and left by the measurement of $N_{\rm eff}$, leaving a finite window to be tested.
-Given the strong sensitivity of $N_{\rm eff}$ to the MeV-scale physics, the upcoming CMB Stage-4 may provide the first indication of the model if the observed value continues to lie below the SM prediction.
-In parallel, the relevant parameter space can be further explored by the Gamma Factory in the search for dark photons and by future direct detection experiments targeting SIDM.
+The parameter space is bounded from below by measurements of $N_{\rm eff}$, leaving a finite and testable window.
+Given the strong sensitivity of $N_{\rm eff}$ to MeV-scale new physics, upcoming CMB measurements may provide the first hint of this scenario if the observed value continues to lie below the SM prediction.
+In parallel, the remaining parameter space can be further explored by the Gamma Factory through dark photon searches, as well as by future direct detection experiments optimized for GeV-scale SIDM with low recoil thresholds.